Right Here Waiting: Monica version

 "Right Here Waiting" was covered by American singer Monica along with R&B group 112.
-It was released only in the United States in December 1999 as the second and final promotional single from her second studio album, The Boy Is Mine (1998).
+It was released only in the United States in November 1999 as the fifth and final single from her second studio album, The Boy Is Mine (1998).
 Produced by Canadian musician David Foster, "Right Here Waiting" peaked at number 32 on the Billboards US Adult R&B Songs chart.

 Background

 Monica and 112's version of "Right Here Waiting" was produced by David Foster.
 A personal favorite of Monica, the singer asked Foster to recreate it for her second studio album, The Boy Is Mine (1998).
 According to Monica, Foster was surprised to hear that a young girl of her age was listening to Richard Marx music.
 Her vocal performance on "Right Here Waiting" was inspired by a conversation that she had with Foster's wife Linda Thompson during the recording of the song.